 It is the provider's responsibility to keep a monthly LLAM Medication error report.
 This report is retained on site and must be readily available for inspection at all times.
 A copy of the medication error report is sent to DDDS LLAM coordinator monthly.
-Per LLAM Providers are required to report med errors to the Nurse Consultant (if applicable), the physician, and DDDS Office of Incident Resolution(OIR).
-They are also required to make a report in the electronic case record system.
+Per LLAM Providers are required to report med errors to the Nurse Consultant (if applicable), the physician, and DDDS Office of Incident Resolution (OIR).
+They are also required to make a report in the CDMS.

 All providers and settings subject to the LLAM curriculum must provide an Annual Report to DDDS for review.
 This annual reporting period is July 1st to June 30th, and must be received by the DDDS LLAM program coordinator no later than July 14th.
-Please refer to attached "Limited Lay Administration of Medications (LLAM) Annual Report Form".
 The DDDS LLAM Coordinator provides this Annual Report to the Delaware Board of Nursing.

-The DDDS Quality Assurance Committee (QAC) reviews reports on the rates of medication errors by type, at least annually.
-Data is analyzed not only by error type, but also by provider.
+The DDDS Quality Assurance Committee (QAC) reviews reports on the rates of medication errors by type and provider, at least annually.
 In this way, the DDDS can analyze system-wide challenges, as well as pinpoint individual provider performance issues.